Site Contents

 Factory and Warehouse Related Spanish Phrases

 Are you a manager of a warehouse where many of the employees speak Spanish?
 Are you a manager of a Factory and need to learn Spanish?
 Do you work in a factory or warehouse and want to learn the Spanish that is spoken there?
+If so, the phrases on this page will help you.

 Below is a list of Spanish phrases that will help you get by in a warehouse or factory.
 These sentences are actual sentences that you'd hear in a warehouse, factory, or place where trucks are loaded.
-The correct way to pronounce the phrases can be found in the included audio file which is recorded by a native Spanish speaker.

 Spanish phrases that are commonly heard in the factory and warehouse.